Beacon Hill, Juniper Bank and Aston Wood Walk

 Continue along the level path and through a second gate.
 The path then curves to the right, past a metal seat sculpture, to a third gate.
 Go through the gate and continue up the grassy path and then straight ahead until the path forks left towards a large wooden sculpture (the red kite sculpture).
 This has a talking guide built in with six different topics, which can be activated via a manual wind up mechanism.
-At the sculpture, turn left downhill, following a clear, partly sunken path through scrub vegetation, ignoring two metal gates on your right hand side.
-Go through the next metal gate and follow the clear path across the chalk grassland.
+At the sculpture, turn left downhill, following a clear, partly sunken path through scrub vegetation, ignoring two sets of metal gates on your right hand side.
+Go straight ahead through the next metal gate and follow the clear path across the chalk grassland.
 After about 50 metres there's a bench on your left hand side, below a large yew tree, from where you have a great view of the Chiltern Escarpment to the south west, Watlington and the Vale of Oxford.
 After another sunken section of path that curves left, continue downhill towards a wooden gate.
 This is a good point to see the M40 Motorway cutting or ‘Stokenchurch Gap’ ahead of you.

 The Stokenchurch Gap